linq2db/linq2db/CONTRIBUTING.md

 | `.\Tests\VisualBasic\Tests.VisualBasic.vbproj` |          |  √  |      |      |         √         |     |               |     |

 # Building
-You can use any solution for building and running tests.
-But you also should care about other supported platforms.
-To check if your changes have not affected other projects you can:
+You can use the solution for building and running tests.
+Also you can build te whole solution or library itself using the following .cmd files:
+* run `.\Build.cmd` - builds all the projects in the solution for Debug, Release, and AppVeyor configurations
-* run `.\Source\compile.cmd` - builds .Net 4, .Net 4.5, .Net WS
+* run `.\Source\LinqToDB\Compile.cmd` - builds LinqToDB projects for Debug and Release configurations
-* run `dotnet build` - in Root folder to build .Net Core
 ## Different platforms support
 Because of compiling for different platforms we do use:
 * Conditional compilation.
 Different projects and configurations define compilation symbols:
-  * FW4 - .Net 4.0 compatibility level
+  * NET40 - .Net 4.0 compatibility level
-  * SILVERLIGHT - Silverlight compatibility level
+  * NET45 - .Net 4.5 compatibility level
-  * NETFX_CORE - Windows Store 8 compatibility level
+  * NETSTANDARD1_6 - .NET Standard 1.6 compatibility level
-  * NOASYNC - async is not supported
-  * NETSTANDARD - .Net Core (netstandard1.6) compatibility level
+  * NETSTANDARD2_0 - .NET Standard 2.0 compatibility level
-  * NOFSHARP - used by .Net Core test project to avoid compiling code dependent on F#
 * Exclude files from build - some files are excluded from build in projects, corresponding to target framework
 * Implementing missing classes and enums.
 There are some under `.\Source\Compatibility` folder.
 ## Run tests